- What do I need to bring? Open or Close

 Yes!
 Our clients are exceptionally diverse.
 It’s not all skinny girls in brightly coloured leggings (well, there’s a few!).
 Male, female, couch potato, fitness fanatic, teenager, pensioner, we have everyone at Sweat!

 It depends on the class you take.
-For Sweat Hot and Sweat Flow, the room is heated to between 38-40 degrees with around 40-50% humidity (just like on holiday but without the suntan).
+For Hot Classic and Hot Flow, the room is heated to between 38-40 degrees with around 40-50% humidity (just like on holiday but without the suntan).
 This helps loosen up your muscles, get a cardio workout and your sweat on.
 Other classes are either taught with a gentle heat or at room temperature.
 There are icons next to the class descriptions to show you how hot each class is.
 Burn, baby, burn!

 - I don't like the heat.
 What should I do?Open or Close

 Don’t panic!
 We have room temp/warm yoga classes as well as the hot ones. take a look at the class descriptions.
 Anything called ‘hot’ is hot, anything not is not.
 Simple!